devhawala/dodo/readme.md

 ```
 #
-# slow down for the Darkstar machine (running XDE, StarOS or ViewPoint)
+# slow down for a Darkstar machine running a Pilot-OS (XDE, StarOS or ViewPoint)
 #
 darkstar-1 = 10-00-AA-10-00-11
 + authSkipTimestampChecks = true